 Visit for how to claim: https://www.gov.uk/government/publications/employment-and-support-allowance-claim-form

-If you’re already claiming benefits such as tax credits or housing benefit, and you’re off sick due to coronavirus, it has been advised that you may be entitled to additional funds to make up for the loss of earnings.
+If you’re already claiming benefits such as tax credits or housing benefit, and you’re off sick due to coronavirus, Citizens Advice has advised that you may be entitled to additional funds to make up for the loss of earnings.

 Unfortunately, no further information has been released surrounding this yet.
 We will update this when more details are announced.